Phone: (1) 678 825 8630

 - Member, Adobe ColdFusion Customer Advisory Board

 - Member, Adobe User Group Managers program

 - Adobe Certfied Instructor

 - Organizer of several other resources to help CFML developers in a variety of ways, including guides to getting started with multiple instances in CF, spying on ORM database interactions, and much much more

-- Co-author, all 3 volumes of ColdFusion 8 and ColdFusion 9 Web Application Construction Kit books; Contributor to Adobe ColdFusion Anthology, the ColdFusion MX Bible, and still others:
+- Co-author, all 3 volumes of ColdFusion 8 and ColdFusion 9 Web Application Construction Kit and the ColdFusion 10 Web Application Construction Kit books; Contributor to Adobe ColdFusion Anthology, the ColdFusion MX Bible, and still others:

 - Contributor to several podcasts, including being a regular panelist on The RIA Podcast (hosted by John Mason), a panelist or interviewee on The CFConversations Podcast, and the focus for several episodes on The Mura Show (where the episodes were about converting this site to be able to run under Mura.)

 - Past member, Adobe Community Professionals program